 The beautiful Queen is now paired with Rey de la Alegría (King of Joy -- Rey Feo was re-named in 1965) who remains a part of the festival but is certainly not its superstar!

 Early parades were simple affairs -- people on bicycles, some costumes, some acoustic music.
 The modern Mazatlan Carnival parade is far from that, and incorporates all manner of sound systems, lights, costuming and glitter.

 Parades are a very big part of Carnaval in Mazatlan -- as they are for carnival celebrations throughout the world -- and the floats, dancers and marchers in Mazatlan are world-class.

 Carnival in Mazatlan is without a doubt one of the most vibrant celebrations in Mexico, and well-worth a trip to Mazatlan.
 Visit the 2014 Mazatlan Carnaval, experience the excitement and form memories that you will hold dear for the rest of your life!

 History of Carnaval in Mazatlan

-The tradition of mid-winter festivals in Mazatlan is as old as the city itself, with masquerades and feasts referenced from the time of the earliest setters in the early 1800s.
+The tradition of mid-winter festivals in Mazatlan is as old as the city itself, with masquerades and feasts referenced in histories that date from the time of the earliest setters in the early 1800s.

 It is suggested by some historians that these festivals originally reflected the traditions of the indigenous population -- with some Spanish influence, much like the melding of early religeous practices.
-These celebrations are noted as early as 1823, immediately after the Spanish parliament opened our port to international commerce and the first seagoing vessels began to visit Mazatlan.
+These celebrations are noted as early as 1823, immediately after Mexico became an independent nation and our port became even more open to international commerce.

 Though "Carnaval" was noted in Mazatlan as early as 1848 -- it was mentioned in the Mazatlan newspaper La Lechuza -- it wasn’t until 50 years later than the event took its present form as a week-long multi-event blow-out complete with parades, floats, social events and an official King and Queen.